stefanaz/React_TodoList/README.md

 # Project description

 Hey here!
-This is my test react project to implement all learned skills.
+This is my test React project to implement all learned skills.
 This is a simple TODO-list with **no persistent state**.

 The first part was aimed **to create React** components while the second one was done in order **to learn Redux** and its integration with React components.